coreos/tectonic-installer/Documentation/troubleshooting/known-issues.md

 # Known issues in Tectonic

 The following is a list of confirmed issues or bugs in Tectonic, that will be fixed in future versions.
-Items will be removed from this list once addressed and mentioned in the release notes.
+Items will be marked as solved once addressed and this will be mentioned in the release notes.

 ## Tectonic Identity performance issue with OIDC

 **Version:** [Tectonic 1.6.2-tectonic.1](https://coreos.com/tectonic/releases/#1.6.2-tectonic.1)

+**Status:** open

 **Background:**